Info for New Riders

 Helmet with a permanent strap attached; snaps are not allowed.
 A full-face helmet.

 Long pants (waist to ankles).
-No shorts — with or without shin and/or knee pads — will be allowed.
+Shorts with shin and/or knee pads will be allowed at track operator discretion.

 Gloves (not required, but a good idea)